buffdb/buffdb/README.md

 things are not yet decided.

 BuffDB is a lightweight, high-performance persistence layer for gRPC written in Rust.
-When using the SQLite backend, the binary is a mere **1.74 MiB**.
+When using the SQLite backend and dynamic linking, the binary is **under 2 MiB**.
 It is designed to be used in environments where bandwidth is limited and performance is critical.
 Protobuf is the messaging format of choice, but other formats are planned.

 To add BuffDB to your Rust project, run `cargo add buffdb`.